Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 Prerequisite: ``CONFIG_DEBUG_LOCKDEP``

-lockdep is a runtime lock dependency validator that detects potential deadlocks and other locking-related issues in the kernel.
+lockdep is a runtime lock dependency validator that detects potential deadlocks and other locking-related issues in the woke kernel.
-It tracks lock acquisitions and releases, building a dependency graph that is analyzed for potential deadlocks. lockdep is especially useful for validating the correctness of lock ordering in the kernel.
+It tracks lock acquisitions and releases, building a dependency graph that is analyzed for potential deadlocks. lockdep is especially useful for validating the woke correctness of lock ordering in the kernel.

 PSI (Pressure stall information tracking)